 In French, you should say je voudrais and not je veux to be polite.
 I would like a coffee.
 I would like a coffee.

-I like, it's a formula at the beginning of a sentence that will be very useful to introduce yourself, to express your personality, to talk about what you like.
+J'aime is a formula at the beginning of a sentence that's also very useful for introducing yourself, expressing your personality and talking about what you like.

-For example, you can say I like followed by food, followed by an activity followed by people.
+For example, you can say I like following food, following an activity, following people.
 For example, I can say I like sports, I like dogs and I like Donuts.

 This sentence will be very useful if you are a beginner in French and you are going to a French-speaking country.